st1vms/linux-task-helper/README.md

 **`tasks_config.json`**

-this file must be created manually, in the **/etc** folder in linux.
+this file must be created manually, in the **/etc** folder.
 Changes made to the file will be reflected only when the service/script is restarted.

 The configuration file has this format:
 ```json